nyancrimew/maia.crimew.gay/src/posts/gps-track-deez-nuts.md

 we further reached out to dozens of both current and former {% footnoteref "mentioned-in-piece", "all of those mentioned in this piece were contacted" %}employees and executives within the companies for direct comment, but received no response from any.{% endfootnoteref %}

 Quintin made the danger of these security lapses in Tracki and Trackimo's services clear.
 "This is one of the most horrifying examples of stalking technology I have ever seen", he wrote.
 "Trackimo should be investigated by the FTC and shut down immediately for their complicity in so many horrendous crimes."

+_**Update 08/22/2024:** a sentence was added to clarify the relationship between Tracki and Trackimo, based on information provided to us by Amit Shaked (COO of Trackimo)_